Pregnant woman sat on the bed taking supplements

 • Listen to your body: Some prenatal vitamins might make you feel nauseous or cause other physical discomfort.
 Don't ignore the signs from your body — listen to these signals.
 Consider adjusting the dose after speaking to your doctor or finding a different type of supplement that makes you feel better.
 If you feel nauseous after taking a supplement, consider taking it with food or fruit juice.

 • Increase your fiber intake: Taking prenatal supplements that contain iron might cause constipation [10].
-If you experience constipation while taking a prenatal, one thing that can help alleviate it is increasing your fiber intake and making sure your properly hydrating and drinking water.
+If you experience constipation while taking a prenatal, one thing that can help alleviate it is increasing your fiber intake and making sure you're properly hydrating and drinking water.
 The recommended daily fiber intake for pregnant women is 25-35 mg.
-Try not to go over board with fiber, because excess fiber might have side effects like nutrient loss and diarrhea [10].
+Try not to go overboard with fiber, because excess fiber might have side effects like nutrient loss and diarrhea [10].

 Are there any side effects of taking prenatal vitamins while not pregnant?

 The short answer is — it depends.
+"There is a risk of excess iron, folic acid, and vitamin A if taken daily, which can throw off your nutrient balance," explains Dr. Huang.
 Prenatal vitamins often have folic acid and iron, which are essential nutrients for people who are pregnant or are trying to get pregnant.
 However, over 25% of pregnant women exceed the maximum intake of iron and folic acid, which can cause adverse health effects [11].

 Before you take any sort of supplement, you want to speak with your doctor.
 They can run the tests to figure out what nutrient deficiencies you have, and find the right type of supplement that fits your individual health and lifestyle needs.